BelledonneCommunications/flexisip/README.md

 ./prepare.py -lf
 ```

-For instance, the following line allows to build Flexisip with the same features than our packages
+For instance, the following line allows to build Flexisip with the same features as our published packages
 for CentOS and Debian:

 ```bash